How TV News Has Evolved in the Past 50 Years

 In the old black-and-white days of television, those who worked in TV news usually had backgrounds in radio or newspapers.
 A television news broadcast was hampered because it didn't have the reputation of newspaper journalism, nor was it able to compete with live, on-the-scene reporting of radio due to the lack of portable equipment.

 But TV news grew up quickly with the Kennedy assassination.
-That event was so significant, it's one of the 12 events that changed TV news coverage forever.
-TV news executives had to figure out a way to get live video, film, still photos -- any sort of image -- from the scene in Dallas, Texas, to the network studios to be transmitted to the nation.
+That event was so significant.
+It's one of the 12 events that changed TV news coverage forever.
+TV news executives had to figure out a way to get live video, film, still photographs, any image, from the scene in Dallas, Texas, to the network studios to be transmitted to the nation.
 The customary practice of having a newsman (there were no women) simply reading a script on camera from New York or Washington wouldn't be enough.

 That event showed people at the networks and at affiliate stations throughout the country that TV news history would be made through pictures and video.
 That seems obvious today, but 50 years ago there was no easy way to produce television from the scene of news events.